Park Tae-sang: 2004

 Park played badminton at the 2004 Summer Olympics in men's singles, defeating Abhinn Shyam Gupta of India and Bao Chunlai of China in the first two rounds.
 In the quarterfinals, Park was defeated by Soni Dwi Kuncoro of Indonesia 15-13, 15-4.

 Coaching career

 Park started his career as a badminton coach at the South Korea national team, and served his country for five years, from 2013 to 2018.
-Park joined the India national team in 2019 and began coaching the men's singles players.
-He is currently the coach of Indian player P. V. Sindhu and helped her to win an Olympic bronze medal in 2020 Tokyo Olympic Games, and then the gold medal in 2022 Birmingham Commonwealth Games.
+Park joined the India national team in 2019 where he coached P. V. Sindhu and helped her to win an Olympic bronze medal in 2020 Tokyo Olympic Games, and then the gold medal in 2022 Birmingham Commonwealth Games.
+He is currently based in Guwahati and trains the junior badminton players.